RamaDabbeet/RamaDabbeet/README.md

 ### Skills & Focus
 - **SQL** → querying, modeling, and preparing complex datasets
-- **Power BI** → advanced visualization, reporting, and BI solutions
+- **Power BI** → advanced visualisation, reporting, and BI solutions
 - **AI in BI** → exploring predictive insights and smart automation

 In addition to BI, you will also find some **JavaScript and REST API projects** here — developed during my early journey of exploring coding and expanding my technical foundation.